The following is a guest post from my friend and assistant DJ, Candi Becker.

 Songs like “On Top of the World” are what I wish I’d listened to when I was younger, rather than depressing emo stuff.
 I’m a big believer that the music that you listen to has a big influence on your daily moods and your overall worldview.
 Keeping a playlist full of motivating songs like this can be really helpful when you’re working on something important and you’re tempted to give up when it gets frustrating.

 “Happy” by Pharrell is one of the hottest songs of 2014 so far.
 I love to wake up to this song; it puts me in a good mood after a good night’s sleep.
 I sometimes have trouble getting up in the morning because of my sleep apnea.
-I bought some AntiSnoringDevices to help me sleep better, like GMSS and ZQuiet.
-Sleep aids like those help a bit, but with sleep apnea it seems like I’m always tired when I wake up in the morning anyway.
+I bought some devices to help me stop snoring, like GMSS and ZQuiet.
+Sleep aids like these help a bit, but with sleep apnea it seems like I’m always tired when I wake up in the morning anyway.
 The truth is, nothing helps me wake up like a good song.
 I like “Happy” because it’s very positive and upbeat, without being too cheesy…something that’s increasingly rare in today’s music.

 “Happy” is off of Pharrell’s second album, “Girl.”
 You can also find it on the “Despicable Me 2″ soundtrack.
 It’s hard to overstate how big of a hit this song is.
 As of the time of this writing, it’s sold over 10 million copies worldwide, making it one of the 20 or so best-selling songs of all time.
 Before this song, I hadn’t really heard a lot of Pharrell’s stuff.
 I mostly just knew him from his featured appearance in “Drop It Like It’s Hot” by Snoop Dogg and “Blurred Lines” by Robin Thicke.
 But this song most definitely puts Pharrell on the map as a major star in his own right, and I’ll be waiting for his next big hit.
 He’s got a Weird Al parody of his song now, called “Tacky.”
 As Kurt Cobain once said, he knew he’d finally made it when Weird Al started parodying him.
 (If you haven’t already heard the Weird Al parody, head over to YouTube.
 It’s available on Weird Al’s VEVO channel.)